sderosiaux/golb/src/pages/2019-08-07-kstreams-streams-merge/index.md

 Simply by adding a `.mapValues` (a _value-changing_ operation) just after the a key-changing operation, the optimization won't apply.
 I'm not entirely sure why.
 At first, this looks dumb anyway.
 If I do a key-changing followed by a value-changing operation, it means I just need a `map()` or equivalent to do both at the same time.
 But in the grand scheme of things, where functions are everywhere, returning `KStream`s, this situation may happen (and could lead to an _operator fusion_ optimization!).

 Operations `*mapValues()` and `*transformValues()` are _value-changing_ operations.
-You can just change the value of the record, this will prevent any repartitioning (because the key stays as-is).
+We can just change the value of the record, this will prevent any repartitioning (because the key stays as-is).
 It's a best practice to use them whenever possible.

 ## Back to our merge()